DovetailSoftware/agent-node-modules/nopt/README.md

 You can also mix types and values, or multiple types, in a list.
 For instance `{ blah: [Number, null] }` would allow a value to be set to either a Number or null.
+When types are ordered, this implies a preference, and the first type that can be used to properly interpret the value will be used.

 To define a new type, add it to `nopt.typeDefs`.
 Each item in that hash is an object with a `type` member and a `validate` method.
 The